 The Freedom Memorial in Birgu is especially dedicated to this occasion, and the main activities commemorating the day revolve around it.
 It is an official affair that is attended by the President of Malta and the media.
 Expect plenty of formalities, speeches, bands and marches!

 More ceremonial celebrations are happening at the War Memorial in Floriana.
 Again, a formal affair involving plenty of pomp and ceremony.

-Normally, the Freedom Day Regatta takes place today, where thousands of spectators line the nooks and crannies overlooking the Grand Harbour hoping to catch a vantage point of the races.
+The Freedom Day Regatta takes place today, where thousands of spectators line the nooks and crannies overlooking the Grand Harbour hoping to catch a vantage point of the races.
 Valletta, the Three Cities (Birgu, Bormla and Isla) and a few other coastal towns compete enthusiastically to the encouraging screams from the crowd in the first of two annual rowing race events in Malta; the other being on Victory Day (8th September), which marks the departure of the Turkish invasion.
-This year, since Freedom Day falls on the Saturday of Easter Weekend (where any kind of enjoyment is forbidden!), the traditional regatta is being moved to 7th April, one week later, to form part of a Valletta 2018 event called Il-Festa l-Kbira.

 Good to know

 As we already mentioned, this is a National Holiday.
-This means that most shops are closed, many services are unavailable and pretty much everything comes to a halt, It's a day to observe with honour or simply do your own thing!
+This means that pretty much everything comes to a halt and it's a day to observe with honour or simply do your own thing!